 Yes, you guessed it.
 It's called SEO.

-Whilst doing SEO is free when you learn how to do it yourself, there are some disadvantages over PPC.
+Whilst doing SEO is free when you learn how to do it yourself, it has some disadvantages over PPC.

-That being said, doing SEO can provide your small business website with free traffic, and lots of it too.
+That said, doing SEO can provide your small business website with free traffic, and lots of it too, when it eventually does.

 And for the record, I'm not saying that PPC is bad in any way.
 I know a lot of great marketers out there who know exactly what they're doing and getting from their PPC campaigns.

-However, I am saying that if you're just starting out, you may not want to be blasting your entire budget on PPC.
+However, I am saying that if you're just starting out, you may not want to blast your entire marketing or advertising budget on PPC.

-When you implement simple but effective SEO practices into your website marketing strategy, sure it takes some time to see any genuine results, again especially if you're just starting out with your website.
+When you implement simple but effective SEO practices into your website marketing strategy, sure it takes some time to see any worthwhile results, again especially if you're just starting out with your website.

 And the best thing is?

 You don't have to drain your marketing budget.

 Search engine traffic is free, and on top of that, it can last for a very long time if you know how to do it effectively for your website.